nfaber1/sql-challenge/README.md

-# Please see "Code" for code from SQL Challenge.
+# Please see "Code_SQL-Challenge" for code from SQL Challenge.